 In a game against Gilbert/Northwestern in his senior year, Murphy took a short pass from Hahn that was meant to pick up a few yards.
 At point, he was surrounded by four Gilbert defenders but Murphy wouldn’t go down.
-She shook off a few attempted tackles and weaved his way 70 yards downfield for the touchdown.
+He shook off a few attempted tackles and weaved his way 70 yards downfield for the touchdown.

 His wrestling skills helped him weave his way downfield.
 Murphy began wrestling with his brother, Joey, which he was a youngster.
 He finished third in a national tournament at Penn State at the age of five.
-Yes.
-Five.
+Yes, five.

 “There is nothing like a wrestling practice,” Murphy’s father, Joseph said.
 “If you can get through that (wrestling practice), you can take a football practice.”